lxnt/rendumper/modules/README.rst

 - see if libgraphics.so still builds.
 - do the TTF support
-- offload  dim/rain/snow effects to the renderer, implement in shaders, reimplement original in the ncurses renderer
+- offload  dim/rain/snow effects to the renderer, implement in shaders, reimplement original in the ncurses renderer, maybe do grid init by memcpy.
 - compile with the same flags as SDL is: -mmx -3dnow -sse
 - do a knob for max-optimization builds.
 - show fps+averaged times on an overlay. maybe do a graph ala eve online